scottwilliambeasley/debian-from-scratch/README.md

 `dpkg -i (location of libgcc1)`

+####Installing the rest of apt's dependencies

+At this point, I am assuming that -all- of the .deb files you need to install have been placed in a single directory.
+Double check to see that you have all of these files. `cd` to this directory right now.

+The truth is, for the remaining dependencies, the dependency tree for all of them is just too complicated for me to map out and give you a granular series of installation commands to execute what should otherwise be a straightforward operation.

+Regardless of the actual dependency tree, there is a quick and dirty way to install the rest of the entire apt dependency tree.
+Simply execute the following command, and repeat it as many times as you need until dpkg no longer complains:

+` dpkg -i *`

+What happens here is that dpkg will attempt to install all software packages in the directory.
+It will inevitably fail, but do not fret.
+Simply repeat the command until everything is installed.

+What is happening here is that dpkg is attempting to install each package without actually taking into mind the dependency tree.
+So with each execution of the above command, another level of the dependency tree will be fulfilled, until it's successfully able to confirm that the entire tree was installed.
+Once you no longer get any errors from dpkg, it means everything was installed.

+dpkg is simply not as intelligent as something like apt, which would automatically build a dependency map, and install all prerequisite software before attempting to install software dependent on said software.

+You might also notice that dpkg itself is part of the .deb files that needed to be installed.
+Don't worry, this doesn't break anything.
+We already have dpkg, but are just installing the official package to update its own database because the database never actually contained itself as part of the list of installed packages.

+To be absolutely certain, you can execute the following command, which counts how many packages dpkg counts as installed in its database:

+`echo $(($(dpkg -l | wc -l)-3))`

+If it lists 23 packages, then you can correctly assume that everything was installed as intended.

 ### Creating configuration files

 Before we proceed with updating `apt's` cache, let's create some much-needed configuration files in order to do so, as well as change how `bash` handles special keyboard presses.